 - Upon arrival, may we ask only to enter our reception with one family at a time.
 If a family is queueing ahead of you, please do leave enough space.
 Our reception is protected by glass panels.

 - After our safety briefing and introduction, you will be able to pick up a disinfected pen and circulation plan.
 The pen can be used to operate the touch screen tablets in our exhibition.
 Please follow the instructions and route on the circulation plane closely as to protect yourself and other visitors.
 May we also ask you to pay electronically as much as possible?

 - Both at the front desk and at Talbot House you will receive instructions on safety during your visit.

 - The use of the lift is limited to people in real need.
 Please consult a member of our staff first.

 - On six locations, we offer facilities to wash your hands.
 Please make use of these facilities.

 - The wearing of a face mask is compulsory in all building.

-- Twice daily, the 'high touch' areas are disinfected.
+- Daily, the 'high touch' areas are disinfected.

 - If you are offered a cup of tea or coffee, please rest assured that full measures are being taken to put safety first.